AlgoMaster Logo

 Intuition

-This is the extended version of the Boyer-Moore Majority Vote algorithm.
-The original algorithm finds the element appearing more than n/2 times using one candidate and one counter.
-For n/3, we extend it to two candidates and two counters.
+This extends the Boyer-Moore Majority Vote algorithm.
+The original finds the element appearing more than n/2 times using one candidate and one counter.
+For the n/3 threshold, it uses two candidates and two counters.

 Algorithm